SamBelkacem/COVID19-Algeria-and-World-Dataset/README.md

 The Python Jupyter Notebook to read and visualize the data is available on [nbviewer](https://nbviewer.jupyter.org/github/SamBelkacem/COVID19-Algeria-and-World-Dataset/blob/master/Python%20code.ipynb).

 ## Data update
 The dataset is updated every month with the latest numbers of COVID-19 cases, deaths, and tests.
-The last update was on October 18, 2020.
+The last update was on November 18, 2020.

 ## Data construction
 The dataset is constructed from different reliable sources, where each row represents a country, and the columns represent geographic, climate, healthcare, economic, and demographic factors that may contribute to accelerate/slow the spread of the coronavirus.
 Note that we selected only the main factors for which we found data and that other factors can be used.
 All data were retrieved from the reliable [Our World in Data](https://ourworldindata.org/coronavirus) website, except for data on: